Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Introduction

-In this work, we take an alternative approach by considering the charged-current (CC) NSIs which can affect the neutrino production and detection for the case of DUNE.
-We neglect the neutral-current (NC) NSIs which is important for propagation in matter \cite{Ohlsson:2012kf}.
-We first analyze the low-level information at probability and at event rate spectrum level and then perform the full statistical analysis to find the sensitivity of DUNE measurements to CC NSIs at the source and at the detector.
+In this work, first we analyze the low-level information at the probability and at the event rate spectrum level and then perform the full statistical analysis to find the sensitivity of DUNE measurements to the CC NSIs at the source and at the detector.
 We explore the correlation between the two standard parameters $\theta _{23}$ and $\delta _{CP}$ in the presence of CC NSIs.
-Analysis with the same goals, but for the different baseline at the ESS$\nu$SB facility \cite{essnu} has been carried out in Ref. \cite{Blennow:2015nxa}, where it has been shown that the precision of $\theta_{23}$ is robust in the presence of source and detector NSIs, but $\delta _{CP}$ measurement gets worsen.
-We find the effects of the CP-violation arising due the NSI phases when the standard $\delta _{CP}=0$; we called it the fake CP-violation and denote it by $\delta_{CP}^{\prime }$.
-Further, we explore the potential of DUNE to constrain the CC NSI parameters at the neutrino source and at the detector and compare them with the current bounds.
+Analysis with the same goals, but for the different baseline at the ESS $\nu $SB facility \cite{essnu} has been carried out in Ref. \cite {Blennow:2015nxa}, where it has been shown that the precision of $\theta _{23}$ is robust in the presence of source and detector NSIs, but $\delta _{CP}$ measurement gets worsen.
+Ref. \cite{Blennow:2016etl}\footnote{ This paper was submitted to arXiv one day before our work.} also studies the effects of NC and CC NSI at DUNE in a different perspective, where they consider only the far detector in their analysis and follow an unrealistic approach by considering different NSI at the source and detector.
+Contrary to Ref. \cite{Blennow:2016etl}, we use the simulated data from both the near and far detectors with equal emphasis on both and taking the advantage of the fact that the NSI at production and detection are the same.
+We find the effects of the CP-violation caused by NSI phases when the standard $\delta _{CP}=0$; we called it the fake CP-violation and denote it by $\delta _{CP}^{\prime }$.
+Further, we explore the potential of DUNE to constrain the CC NSI parameters at the neutrino source and at the near and far detector and compare them with the current bounds.

 This paper is organized as follows.
-In section \ref{theo}, we present the CC effective four-Fermion NSI Lagrangians relevant for the DUNE study and illustrate oscillation probability formulas along with the NSI effects.
-In section \ref{anal}, we discuss about the characteristics of DUNE and details of our analysis.
-We present our results and discussion in section \ref{result}.
-The summary and conclusions to this work is given in section \ref{sum}.
+In section \ref{theo}, we present the CC effective four-Fermion NSI Lagrangian and discuss the effects of NSI on oscillation probability.
+In section \ref{anal}, we discuss about the characteristics of DUNE.
+The details of our analysis and the results are presented in section \ref{result}.
+The summary and conclusions to this work are given in section \ref{sum}.